ElliotKillick/qvm-create-windows-qube/README.md

 ## Privacy

 qvm-create-windows-qube aims to be the most private way to use Windows.
-Many Qubes users switched from Windows (or another proprietary OS) in part to get away from Microsoft (or Big Tech in general) and so being able to use Windows at a safe distance is of utmost importance to this project.
+Many Qubes users switched from Windows (or another proprietary OS) in part to get away from Microsoft (or Big Tech in general) and so being able to use Windows from a safe distance is of utmost importance to this project.
 Or at least, as safe a distance as possible for what is a huge, proprietary binary blob.

 ### Microsoft Telemetry